containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman.md

 #### Solution

 Try following steps to verify your Podman installation.
-After each step, quit and restart Podman Desktop to verify Podman Desktop can detect your Podman installation.
+After each step, quit and restart Podman Desktop to ensure that it can detect your Podman installation.

 1. In a terminal, verify you can access the Podman CLI, and verify the version.